Live Healthy Fairfax

 Live Healthy Fairfax Awards

-The Partnership for a Healthier Fairfax (PFHF) annually invites nominations for the Live Healthy Fairfax Awards to recognize outstanding examples of policy, system and environmental change strategies supporting healthy practices to improve health and well-being of individuals as addressed in the Partnership’s Community Health Improvement Plan (CHIP).
+The Partnership for a Healthier Fairfax (PFHF) annually invites nominations for the Live Healthy Fairfax Awards to recognize outstanding examples of practices to improve the health and well-being of individuals as addressed in the Partnership’s Community Health Improvement Plan (CHIP).

 Purpose and Benefits

-The awards are particularly intended to recognize those who go “above and beyond” – e.g., individuals who volunteer to lead major initiatives, businesses that provide employees and customers with health-related opportunities, or agencies that implement programs or practices supporting healthy choices.
-Also celebrated are efforts that impact the larger community and that can serve as models for others to follow.
+The awards are intended to recognize sustained and significant contributions that aligned with the goals of the Community Health Improvement Plan with an emphasis on advancing health equity for all.
+For example, individuals who volunteer to lead major initiatives, businesses that provide employees and customers with health-related opportunities; agencies that implement programs/practices supporting healthy choices; and multisector partnerships with commitments to health equity in our community.
+We are seeking to spotlight efforts that impact the larger community and that can serve as models for others to follow.

-One Live Healthy Fairfax Award will be offered in each of the three categories that align with the current CHIP areas of focus:
+One Live Healthy Fairfax Award will be offered in each of the three categories that align with the current Community Health Improvement Plan focus areas:

 • Behavioral Health: Promoting social and emotional wellness for all.